 In addition to these measures, there are numerous hair growth products and supplements available that claim to restore edges.
 However, it's essential to do your research and select products that are backed by science and contain proven ingredients such as biotin, keratin, and castor oil.

 How long will it take to grow back your edges?

+Unfortunately we can't give you an exact time line.
 Growing back your edges can take time, depending on the amount of damage that has been done.
 Depending on the severity of the hair loss and how much care you put into restoring them, it could take anywhere from a few weeks to several months for your edges to regrow.

 In order to speed up this process, it is important to make sure that you are caring for your hairline properly and avoiding any further damage.
 This includes taking protective measures mentioned above such as avoiding tight hairstyles, using silk or satin scarves and pillowcases when sleeping, keeping your hair moisturized, protecting from heat styling tools and chemical treatments, and eating well.
 With a lot of patience and dedication to looking after your edges correctly, they will eventually grow back stronger even more than before!